 Cross the courtyard opposite Tagliata and you'll find the Elk Room, a speakeasy-style cocktail bar providing Baltimore with its swankiest nightcap locale.
 Think low lights, taxidermy, chandeliers, comfortable upholstery and old-looking bookcases.
 You're bound to find a cocktail you'll love in the Elk Room's extensive beverage booklet.

 My last stop was Bmore Licks, a housemade ice cream spot mere steps away from beautiful Patterson Park.
 I got myself some monkey business in a chocolate-dipped cone, and was on my way.

-Next on my Baltimore hit list: Woodberry Kitchen, Bygone and Charleston.
+Next on my Baltimore to-dine list: Woodberry Kitchen, Bygone and Charleston.